yuekaizhang/dynamo/docs/guides/dynamo_deploy/README.md

 - [Dynamo Cloud Platform Guide](dynamo_cloud.md): walks through installing and configuring the Dynamo cloud components on your Kubernetes cluster.
 - [Operator Deployment Guide](operator_deployment.md)

-### 2. Manual Deployment with Helm Charts
+### Manual Deployment with Helm Charts

-The manual deployment path (`deploy/helm/`) is available for users who need more control over their deployments:
+Users who need more control over their deployments can use the manual deployment path (`deploy/helm/`):

 - Used for manually deploying inference graphs to Kubernetes
 - Contains Helm charts and configurations for deploying individual inference pipelines